 Latest Toyota Land Cruiser scores top marks in crash tests.
 Watch video

 Latest Toyota Land Cruiser scores top marks in crash tests.
-Watch video2 min read .
-Updated: 13 Jan 2022, 09:02 AM IST
+Watch video

 2022 Toyota Land Cruiser is all set for launch in select global markets and has managed to create a whole lot of excitement among SUV aficionados.